cracked tooth

 1. Can a broken tooth be fixed?

 Yes.
-Depending on the damage, it can be repaired with bonding, crowns, root canal therapy, or in severe cases, an implant after extraction.
+Depending on the damage, it can be repaired with bonding, a crown, root canal therapy, or an implant after extraction.

 2. Why does my cracked tooth not hurt?

 If the crack hasn't reached the nerve, you may not feel pain.
-But the crack can worsen anytime, so dental evaluation is important.
+But the crack can worsen anytime, so a General Dentistry evaluation is important.

 3. Do I need to see a dentist for a broken tooth?